Safeguarding Policy

 -

-Advertising, Partnership & Sponsorship Policy – setting out how we work with trusted brands while maintaining educational integrity and safeguarding principles.
+Advertising, Partnership & Sponsorship Policy — How we work with brands while keeping safeguarding standards high

-✅ Talk regularly with your child about their online activity
+Talk to your child regularly about what they do online

-✅ Remind your child: they’ll never get in trouble for speaking up
+Remind them: they will never get in trouble for speaking up

 At Flaem, we promise to: